kasteion/STADTRXReportAutomation/README.md

 The next step consists of uploading the text file to a Microsoft SQL Server database.
 The data is uploaded to a table called STAD and with the help of some views the data gets prepared for the report generation.

+This Loading is done in CargarReporteSTAD project.
+This step gets executed by the Windows Task Manager.

 ## Step 3: Generate Reports

 After the data is uploaded i have to generate reports and clean files for another process that uses the files but can't work with the originals.

+This report generation is done in GenerarReporteSTAD project.
+This step also gets executed by the Windows Task Manager.

 ## Step 4: Email it to the Boss